-During the scoping phase of the planning process, the steering committee identified the following resource values are within the zone of influence:
+During the scoping phase of the planning process, the steering committee identified a number of economic, social and environmental values within the zone of influence:

-- The on-site generation of hydroelectricity. - The generation of hydroelectricity at the Auburn Generating Station upstream of the London Street Generating Station. - The control dam and generating station mitigate river flows and levels.
-Were they not present, fluctuations in flows and levels would be more severe. - On the east shore of the Otonabee, immediately adjacent to the London Street Generating Station and dam is the popular recreational Rotary Greenway Trail and Park. - The river both upstream and downstream is used for recreation, including swimming, fishing, canoeing, kayaking and nature appreciation. - The shores both upstream and downstream have permanent residences. - Daily water flow requirements are provided by TSW to assist in maintaining navigational requirements and to provide sufficient water for the operation of the Water Treatment Plant upstream of the facility. - The Otonabee River supports a diverse warm water fishery.
-White sucker, brown bullhead, common carp, spottail shiner, bluntnose minnow, golden shiner, banded killifish, rock bass, pumpkinseed, bluegill, longear sunfish, smallmouth bass, largemouth bass, walleye, muskellunge, logperch and mottled sculpin are all known to be present in the river between Nassau Dam and Little Lake.
+- This site is also the location of the Peterborough water pumping station which hydraulically pumps approximately 27 million litres of water per day (about 0.3 m3/s). - The on-site generation of hydroelectricity - The generation of hydroelectricity at generating stations upstream and downstream of this facility, Stan Adamson Powerhouse and Auburn Generating Station. - The Riverview Park and Zoo is also on the site.
+This is a unique recreational facility offering attractions to people of all ages. - The control dam and generating station mitigate river flows and levels.
+Were they not present, fluctuations in flows and levels would be more severe. - The shores of the Otonabee River both upstream and downstream have permanent residences; similarly a small island downstream of the dam contains permanent residences. - Daily water flow requirements are provided by TSW to assist in maintaining navigational requirements and to provide sufficient water for the operation of the Water Treatment Plant. - The Otonabee River supports a diverse warm water fishery.
+White sucker, brown bullhead, common carp, spottail shiner, bluntnose minnow, golden shiner, banded killifish, rock bass, pumpkinseed, bluegill, longear sunfish, smallmouth bass, largemouth bass, walleye, muskellunge, logperch and mottled sculpin are all known to be present in the river between Nassau Dam and Little Lake. - The minimum low flow discharge for navigational purposes also supports downstream fisheries.

-Figure 2: London Street Generating Station Zone of Influence
+Figure 2: Water Street Pumphouse Zone of Influence